Nules84/CI_PP2_ArtiQuiz/TESTING.md

 ### **IMAGE SIZE REDUCTION** <a name="size"></a>

-All of Quizzical's images have been run through [Tiny PNG](https://tinypng.com/) to drastically reduce their file size.
+All of ArchiQuiz's images have been run through [Tiny PNG](https://tinypng.com/) to drastically reduce their file size.
 This will ultimately offer a better user experience due to loading times being cut short.

 ### **SPELLING & GRAMMAR** <a name="spell"></a>

-All of Quizzical's textual content including this Readme file has been run through [Grammarly](https://www.grammarly.com) to check for any spelling and grammar mistakes.
+All of ArchiQuiz's textual content including this Readme file has been run through [Grammarly](https://www.grammarly.com) to check for any spelling and grammar mistakes.

 ### **BUGS** <a name="bugs"></a>

-During the creation of the Quizzical website I came across one rather troublesome bug.
+During the creation of the ArchiQuiz website I came across one rather troublesome bug.
 The JavaScript timer counted down perfectly but when it moved onto the next question, the timer reduced by two instead of one.
 When the next question was populated, the timer reduced by three, and so on...
 After much deliberation and strenuous testing, it was discovered that setInterval was being called every time a new question was generated. setInterval("countDown()", 1000); should have only been called once, not several times.
 Because setInterval is set to 1000ms, every time it was called, it added an extra 1000ms to the interval.
 The additional setInterval code was removed and the timer worked as expected.